Nell Gwynn Featured

 Banbury Cross Players performed Nell Gwynn by Jessica Swale at The Mill Arts Centre from 12th to 15th February 2020.

-Nell Gwynn is directed by Clare Lester.
+Nell Gwynn was directed by Clare Lester.
 Clare directed Calendar Girls and took a major part in The 39 Steps.

 Cast